sbogucki12/SpaASMR2018/README.md

 **Day Eight (March 15, 2018)**
 + Created entities to support a many-to-many relationship between videos and favorites.
 + Used a migration to create the FavoriteVideos join table in the database.
++ After very nearly breaking everything, I had to roll back to last commit, rebuild all User databases.
++ Add AspNetUsersId as foreign key to the FavoriteVideos Join Table.
+Via SQL.

 ## Credit